|

 destroyers believed that they were far enough from supervision to taunt

-this particular world, rather than follow SOP
+this particular shell, rather than follow SOP

 by-the-book.